 Let’s dive into what this strategy is and how to make the most of it when pricing your SaaS product.

-Value-based pricing is pricing your product as a certain percentage of the value created by your product.
+Value-based pricing is pricing your product as a certain percentage of the value created by your product or features.
 In theory, it represents the highest possible price customers will pay for your product.

 Before starting Cheddar, our team worked with over 20+ startups to develop and launch their products.
 Throughout our experience, we’ve learned that you can generally charge between 10%-50% of the aggregate value your product creates.